 MarketRiders costs $14.95 per month or $149.95 per year for access to the platform.

-The first thing that you do when starting out with MarketRiders is to fill out a basic questionnaire about their risk tolerance and investing goals.
-From this, the automated MarketRiders algorithm suggests a basic way to slice up your portfolio into different investment types.
+The first thing that you do when starting out with MarketRiders is to fill out a basic questionnaire about your risk tolerance and investing goals.
+Based on this information, the MarketRiders algorithm will suggest a basic way to slice up your portfolio into different investment types.

-Note that more advanced investors can also customize the diversification of their portfolios.
+More advanced investors can customize their portfolio allocation.
 In this case, MarketRiders will create a basic portfolio for you, and then you can manually change the percentage of your portfolio that you would like to dedicate to different asset classes.
-When done, you’ll receive an updated list of suggested assets and the amounts of each to purchase to build your own portfolio.
+When you’re finished, you’ll get an updated list of suggested assets and the amount of each to purchase to build your own portfolio.

-Note that MarketRiders does not integrate with any brokerage, so you’ll need to purchase the suggested bonds, ETFs, and stocks directly from your broker.
+MarketRiders does not integrate with any brokerage.
+So, you’ll need to purchase the suggested bonds, ETFs, and stocks directly from your broker.
 This is a do-it-yourself service, in contrast to more managed services like Betterment and Wealthfront that invest your money automatically.

-Note that since MarketRiders is automatically tracking your portfolio, the software will alert you in the event that your portfolio becomes significantly unbalanced from the target diversification.
-This could happen because of high growth by one asset class of your portfolio and underperformance by another asset class.
+Since MarketRiders automatically tracks your portfolio, the software will alert you if your portfolio becomes significantly unbalanced from your target diversification.
+This could happen because of high growth in one asset class of your portfolio and underperformance in another asset class.
 You can customize whether MarketRiders should alert you about rebalancing when your portfolio is only slightly or highly out of balance.

-Of course, you also have the option to set up multiple portfolios with different goals.
+You also have the option to set up multiple portfolios with different goals.
 Each of these portfolios can be managed individually, which is nice if you have one portfolio for retirement and another for alternative financial goals like paying for your kids’ college.
 MarketRiders does not make suggestions about the best way to use or balance your money across multiple portfolios.

 Customization and Layout

-MarketRiders makes navigating your account extremely simple.
-All of your portfolios are displayed in a single dashboard, and you’ll find options to further explore or make changes to each portfolio directly under the prominent diversification pie charts.
-Pages for tracking performance, asset allocation, and your investment goals are prominently displayed and have very clean organizational structures.
-Portfolio performance can only be viewed one portfolio at a time, although this is not an issue for most investors.
+MarketRiders makes it extremely simple to navigate your account.
+All of your portfolios are displayed in a single dashboard.
+You’ll find options to further explore or make changes to each portfolio directly under the diversification pie charts.
+Pages for tracking performance, asset allocation, and your investment goals are prominently displayed and are well-organized.
+You can only view performance data for one portfolio at a time, although this is not an issue for most investors.